-NON-INSTRUCTIONAL STAFF: Full-time, part-time, and pro-rated portions of the costs for XX0work performed by non-certificated support staff of the district.
-Examples include:
+- XX0 NON-INSTRUCTIONAL STAFF: Full-time, part-time, and pro-rated portions of the costs for work performed by non-certificated professional and support staff of the district.
+This would not include those that direct or oversee a department - see XX6.
+Examples of staff included in this object code series:

-Clerical Staff
+- Clerical Staff

-Kitchen Staff
+- Kitchen Staff •

+- School Nurses